David112x/qdss-patch/README.md

       alt="_time_stamp_" /></div>

 <div align=center>
-This module aims to restore the Qualcomm debug systems unused in Android devices powered by Qualcomm SoCs.
+This module will install "com.qti.diagservices" into system_ext systemlessly, use with the QDSS patch if your device does not have this app by default.
 </div>